rails/rails/guides/source/active_record_multiple_databases.md

   password: <%= ENV['ROOT_PASSWORD'] %>
 ```

-Let's add a replica for the first configuration, and a second database called animals and a
+Let's add a second database called animals and replicas for both databases as well.
+To do
-replica for that as well.
-To do this we need to change our `database.yml` from a 2-tier
+this, we need to change our `database.yml` from a 2-tier
 to a 3-tier config.

 If a primary configuration is provided, it will be used as the "default" configuration.
 If